axonivy-market/market/doc/contribute.md

 #### Using Installers

 The simplest install procedure is to define files from your developed project that must be copied into a installation target project.
-You can do so by using the `copy-installer`.
+You can do so by using the `project-resource`.

 The following meta.json sample snippet shows how a Java sources is copied into the installation target: